wilkie/blog/posts/software-reproducibility.md

 code itself and to use the tools to generate content that is itself archived.
 For example, being able to run an old art program and having any art saved to itself be preserved along with provenance that points back to the art program.
 Being able to take the code from that old program and create a modern one, which we obviously also archive!
 Deep inspection of the software allows for verification and gives us all a means of producing work which is part of a larger cycle of creation and progress.

+Can we achieve an archive of derivable software?
+A library that updates software and keeps track of verified software and can keep track of the provenance that led to that decision?
+I think we certainly can.
+And that this is the goal for the emerging field of interactive software archival.

 Let's build better archives.